Malik Ghulam Rasool Sangha

-Malik Ghulam Rasool Sangha is a Pakistani politician who has been a member of the Provincial Assembly of the Punjab since August 2018.
+Malik Ghulam Rasool Sangha is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 to May 2022.

 Political career

 He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-83 (Khushab-II) in the 2018 Pakistani general election.

 He joined Pakistan Tehreek-e-Insaf (PTI) following his election.
 He was unseated due to a vote against party policy for the Chief Minister of Punjab election on 16 April 2022.